Nico-Curti/PhDthesis/docs/md/Chapter2/NeuralNetwork/Convolutional.md

 The `Winograd` efficiency was widely proved for Convolutional network models, especially when the kernel size is small.
 In our `Byron` library we provide its implementation for kernel sizes equal to 3 since the numerical generalization is not straight-forward [^5].

-To test which algorithm could be more appropriated for Neural Network models we tested their computational time efficiency on different random images.
+We tested the computational time efficiency of each algorithm on different random images.
 The tests were performed on a classical bioinformatics server (128 GB RAM memory and 2 CPU E5-2620, with 8 cores each) and we considered only kernel sizes equal to 3 (`Winograd` constrain) varying the input dimensions and the number of filters.
 In Fig.[1](../../../../img/winograd_timing.svg) we show the result of our simulations using the `im2col` values as reference [^6].